-Join Mike Meyers for an in-depth discussion in this video Touring Ubuntu Linux, part of CompTIA A+ Exam Prep (220-902) Part 1: Introduction to Computers.
+Join Mike Meyers for an in-depth discussion in this video Touring Ubuntu Linux, part of CompTIA A+ (220-902) Cert Prep: 1 Introduction to Computers.

 - Let's have a little fun and talk about,…where's my propeller?…Linux.…Now, Linux is considered by many people to be a nerdy…operating system and well, since I'm a nerd,…I like that.…I think I'm kind of a nerdy person who likes nerdy…operating systems and that's why I want to give you a quick…tour of Linux right now.…But before I fire up Linux and show you Linux,…let's make sure we understand what Linux is.…Most operating systems, for example Windows or OS 10…are closed or proprietary operating systems.…